Roundtable for Early Professionals and Students (REPS)

 Join:

-To get involved, contact the co-chairs at reps.nea@gmail.com or email Bridgett Pride directly.
+To get involved, contact the co-chairs or email Bridgett Pride directly.

-To join the list, we invite you to visit https://groups.google.com/forum/#!forum/nea_reps, where you can request membership, or email REPS Secretary Moonyung Kang-Larsen.
+To join the list, we invite you to visit the NEA Roundtable for Early Professionals and Students (REPS) Google Group, where you can request membership, or email REPS Secretary Moonyung Kang-Larsen.